Your money-making expert. Financial journalist, TV and radio personality.

 When first starting out, you should be offering your services at a cheaper rate than the bigger, more established companies so that you have an edge on your competitors.
 Once people trust you, they’ll be willing to pay more.

-Do you have time?
-If you’re going to be at home all day and able to take calls, then you’re well suited, but if you have to be out and about a lot, it’s not going to work for you.
+If you’re going to be at home all day and able to take calls, then this could be a perfect gig.
+But if you have to be out and about a lot, it’s not going to work for you.
 You need to be there to answer the calls your clients can’t.

 There’s also an issue if you have small children or a dog, as you’ll need absolute silence when answering all calls or you’ll seem unprofessional.